PUBLIC NOTICE

 Residential burning permits shall be valid only for the location and the time period indicated and shall be revoked immediately if the holder fails to comply with the provisions listed below, at the discretion of the Fire Chief, or his authorized representative.
 RDN BYLAW No. 1028 prescribes burning regulations within the Extension Fire Protection District.
 Highlights of Bylaw 1028 include:

-include: tires, plastics, drywall, demolition waste, domestic refuse, asphalt, special waste, biomedical waste, treated lumber, railway ties, manure, rubber, paint, tar paper, fuel & lubricant containers. - Check for burning restrictions before lighting any fire, either at www.extensionfire.ca, EXTFD Facebook or by calling 250 754 3235.
+• No burning of prohibited materials is permitted.
+These materials include tires, plastics, drywall, demolition waste, domestic refuse, asphalt, special waste, biomedical waste, treated lumber, railway ties, manure, rubber, paint, tar paper, fuel & lubricant containers.

 Category-2 (Backyard Burning)